luccahuguet/cool_rust/README.md

 ## What is Cool Rust ?
-The following are programs written in rust that I have used, that are also popular, mantained and blazingly fast!
+The following are great programs written in rust that I have used, that are also popular, mantained and blazingly fast!

 ### Shells
 - [nushell](https://github.com/nushell/nushell) - a new type of shell.
 Cross-platform.
 Shows every output as a table.
 Understands json, yaml and others.
 Autocompletion out of the box